th2-net/th2-docs/content/versions/1-5-4/fundamentals/pins-and-links/_index.md

 ---
 title: Theory of pins and links
-chapter: true
 weight: 4
 ---
-# Theory of pins and links

 ## th2-infra-schema: Theory of **pins** and **links**

 **Pins** and **links** provide connections between th2 boxes. th2 boxes use **pins** to direct streams of information in and out. **Links** direct information between the **pins** of different th2 boxes.
 These two components ensure communication between the parts of the th2 microservice architecture.